klavins/yase/README.md

 <hr>

-While there are literally dozens of similar libraries available, we believe YASE hits a sweet spot because it is
+There are literally dozens of tools to YASE -- like [Faust](https://faust.grame.fr/), the [STK](https://ccrma.stanford.edu/software/stk/), and [SuperCollider](https://github.com/supercollider/supercollider).
+You should probably use one of those.
+They are more established, have broader user bases, and tons of contributed modules and examples.
+Those other systems likely have fewer bugs too.

+That said, YASE is pretty fun and easy.
+It is:
-- Written in modern C++
+- Written in modern(ish) C++
 - Fast and scalable
 - Easy to use and extend
-- Very, very modular
-- Extensible
+- Modular, just like your signal processing diagrams
-- Open source
+- Open source (Gnu Public License)
+YASE is an especially good (actually the only) choice for students taking courses from Prof. Eric Klavins, because he wrote it.
+Therefore, he can help you with your project and answer lots of questions about how it works.
+In contrast, Prof. Klavins can tell you very little about how Faust works.

 Have fun and share what you make!

 # Example

-Here's an example of a super basic YASE program.
+Here's an example of a super basic YASE program that makes a neat sound.

 ```cpp
 #include "yase.hh"